kelvgooding/kelvgooding/README.md

 - 📦 Containerization & orchestration with **Docker** & **Kubernetes**
 - 🖥️ Virtual infrastructure management with **Proxmox**, **Ubuntu** & **Rocky Linux 9**

-Browse my projects to see what I’ve been working on!
+All of my projects and scripts have been moved to my local Gitlab repository.

+This page will now only show projects that are 100% complete.